LucidDeveloper/CodingDojo/ReadMe.md

 Gianni M. Javier

 **Origin**
-01/013/2022
+01/13/2022

 ## Summary:
-**Created to Submit Coding Dojo Assignments from GitHub Repo.**
+**Created for the  submission of CodingDojo Assignments directly from GitHub.**

 **Assignments From the Web Fundamentals and Python Full Stack Curriculum.**